Ein Hemed: Mandate period

 The castle is shown as Khirbat Iqbalā on the 1880 PEF Survey of Palestine map, and as El Burj ("The Tower)" on the 1940s Survey of Palestine map.

-The of Ein Hemed was historically on the village lands of Beit Naqquba.
+The castle of Ein Hemed was historically on the village lands of Beit Naqquba.
 The village was depopulated in 1948 (its inhabitants returning to create Ein Naqquba in 1962) and was replaced by the moshav of Beit Nekofa.

 Nachalat Yitzchak

 In 1925, an American Jew named Isaac Segal Feller purchased a plot of 600 dunams on a hill above the springs.
 This land was called "Nachalat Yitzchak" or "Kiryat YaSaF" after its founder.
 During the 1936–1939 Arab revolt and 1948 Arab–Israeli War, it served as a base for Hagana training and military operations.
 Since 1994, there have been disputes over development of the site for residential or tourism purposes.